NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

 The way you prepare data is same for both the workflows - new and old workflow.

-1. Place your parquet file on s3 somewhere (e.g., `s3://nu-tmp/your.name/my-dataset`) and place your logical type json schema in the same directory and name it `schema.json` (e.g., `s3://nu-tmp/your.name/schema.json`)
+1. Place your parquet file on s3 (e.g., `s3://nu-tmp/your.name/my-dataset`) and place your logical type json schema in the same directory and name it `schema.json` (e.g., `s3://nu-tmp/your.name/schema.json`)

-2. Add these files to a bucket of the country where you want to create the manual series.
+2. Note that these files should be on a `nu-tmp` bucket of the country where you want to create the manual series.
 Examples of buckets: in BR `nu-tmp`, in MX `nu-tmp-mx`

 #### Creating the Parquet file